 Worship is a special time in school where we come together to learn about the Big Story of the Bible, our values and celebrate being part of our school and church family.
 We follow a sequence of collective worship each week:

-- “What does this mean to me?” – our first worship of the week explores the theme or value for the week and we look at how this can be applied to real life – this worship is led by Mr Ward or Miss McCabe
+- “What does this mean to me?” – our first worship of the week explores the theme or value for the week and we look at how this can be applied to real life – this worship is led by a member of the senior leadership team.

 - “What does the Bible say?” – our second worship of the week looks at what the Bible says about the theme or topic of the week and what this can teach us – this worship is led by Mr Waller, Reverends Mark and Emily or a member of a local church

 - “How does this help our class?” – in class worship and reflection time children discuss the theme and Bible teaching of the week to see how it is relevant to their class and lives

 - “What can we celebrate?” – each week we meet together to celebrate the achievements of children across the school through our Star of the Week and other awards